 - Gen Z prefers in-store shopping; millennials shop online

-- Millennials cozy up to brands; Gen Z wants to be independently themselves
+- Millennials cozy up to brands; Gen Z wants to be independent themselves

-For companies to be more successful in the digital world, their products and services mustn ‘t be assuming all generations of customers (and employees) as one or as merely dividing in half between old vs. new.
-Having a clear understanding of the differences between millennials and post-millennials who are about to form the largest workforce can make a huge difference in companies ‘ bottom line and positive social change across the world.
+For companies to succeed in the digital world, their products and services mustn’t assume all generations of customers (and employees) as one or merely dividing in half between old and new.
+Having a clear understanding of the differences between millennials and post-millennials who are about to form the largest workforce can make a huge difference in companies ‘ bottom line and positive social change worldwide.
 The latter is what all generations should be caring about, except that Gen Z is actively managing more about it than everyone else.